 Monsteras can grow tight in their pots but will eventually do and grow better with a larger pot size.

-I water the plant 2 days before repotting.
-A dry plant is stressed so I always water my houseplants 2- 4 days before repotting.
-I find that if I water the day of, the soil can be too soggy making the process a bit more messy than it already is.
+I water the plant two days before repotting to help avoid transplant shock.
+A dry plant is stressed, so it’s a good idea to water houseplants 2- 4 days before repotting.
+If I water the day of, the soil can be too soggy, making the process a bit more messy than it already is.

-To get the Monstera out of its pot, I turned it on its side and gently pressed on the grow pot.
-You may have to run a knife along the edge to the root ball to loosen it.
+To get this Monstera plant out of its pot, I turned it on its side and gently pressed on the grow pot.
+If it’s stubborn, you may have to run a knife along the edge of the pot to loosen the root ball.
 I’ve also cut grow pots if the root ball is tight and won’t pull out.

-Gently massage the roots to loosen so you can pull them apart a bit.
-The roots will find their way out of the tangled root ball eventually but this gives them a head start.
+Gently massage the Monstera roots to loosen them a bit.
+The roots will eventually find their way out of the tangled root ball, which gives them a head start.

-Put enough the mix in the pot so that the top of the root ball is about 1/2″ below the top of the pot.
+Put enough of the new potting mix in the pot so that the top of the root ball is about 1/2″ below the top of the pot.

-Fill in around the root ball with the mix.
-I tamped the soil down between the root ball and sides of the pot to get the plant to stand up straight.
+Fill around the root ball with the mix, adding a few handfuls of compost.
+I tamped the soil between the root ball and the sides of the pot to get the plant to stand up straight.

-It’s simple.
-Water your Monstera well after the repotting/transplanting.
-I then put mine back in its bright spot in the living room where it had been growing by the sliding glass doors.
+It’s simple!
+I watered my Monstera well after the repotting process.
+I then put it back in the bright spot (indirect sunlight) in the living room by a large north-facing picture window.

-You don’t want to let the soil completely dry out while the plant is settling in.
-How often you’ll water yours depends on these factors: the mix, the size of the pot, and the conditions it’s growing in.
+You don’t want to let the soil completely dry while the plant settles in.
+How often you’ll water yours depends on the soil mix’s composition, the pot’s size, and the conditions it’s growing in.

-It’s hot now in Tucson so I’ll probably water my newly repotted Monstera every 7 days until the weather cools.
-I’ll see how fast it’s drying out in the new mix and bigger pot but once a week sounds about right.
+When I did this repotting, it was hot in Tucson, so I watered my newly repotted Monstera every seven days until the weather cooled.
+You can see how fast yours is drying out in the new mix, bigger pot, and water accordingly.

 I do it when the roots are showing out the bottom.
 Although they don’t mind growing tight in their pots, they’ll uptake water and nutrients better if their root can spread out and grow.

-When growing in their natural environments, Monsteras grow to 50′ tall.
+These tropical plants grow to 50′ tall in their natural environments.
 They start out in the ground and eventually spend a part of their lives growing up trees.
 That’s what the aerial roots (see pic above) are for – they grab onto the bark so the plant can climb.

-Even in our homes, those roots will eventually need something to grab onto as the plant takes off and grow upwards.
-Otherwise, the stems which are getting longer and heavier will flop.
-Mine didn’t need it this go-round, but the next time I repot (or maybe before), it will.
+Even in our homes, those roots will eventually need something to grab onto as the plant takes off and grows upwards.
+Otherwise, the stems that are getting longer and heavier will flop.
+Mine didn’t need it this go-round as it was smaller, but when I repot it again next spring.

-I love my Monstera and it’s happy as can be to be repotted with room to grow.
-Just follow these guidelines (especially if you’re a beginning gardener) and your Swiss Cheese Plant will thank you!
+I love my Monstera, so I’m happy to give it room to grow.
+Follow these guidelines (especially if you’re a beginning gardener), and your Swiss Cheese Plant will thank you!